undavide/PS-Panels-Boilerplate/src/com.undavide.persistent1/README.md

 ## Installation
 Please see the shared [installation instruction](../../README.md#installation) (and don't forget the Debug flag!)

-##Code
+##Related Blogpost
-Please refer to [this blogpost](http://www.davidebarranca.com/2014/02/html-panels-tips-9-persistence/) for a commented version of the code
+Please refer to [this article](http://www.davidebarranca.com/2014/02/html-panels-tips-9-persistence/) for a commented version of the code

 ## Changelog